 that those who practice such things

-Three ideas in the word “practice” show that people who commit the sins of verses 19-20 on a regular basis are carnal Christians.
+Three ideas in the word “practice” show that people who commit the sins of verses 19-20 regularly are carnal Christians.
 First, it is important to take note of the word “practice.”
-It is one thing to “do” the sins of verses 20 and 21 and it is another thing to “practice” them.
-Another Greek term (poiew) denotes an act complete in itself whereas the word “practice” in this verse connotes more of a protracted habit.
-The one term means to accomplish or do something and the other deals with the process leading to the accomplishment (John 3:20,21; Romans 2:3).
+It is one thing to “do” the sins of verses 20 and 21, and it is another thing to “practice” them.
+Another Greek term (poiew) denotes an act complete in itself, whereas the word “practice” in this verse connotes more of a protracted habit.
+The one term means to accomplish or do something, and the other deals with the process leading to the accomplishment (John 3:20,21; Romans 2:3).

-Second, the idea of the word “practice” is not always the New Testament use of this term but it is the predominate use of it.
+Second, the idea of the word “practice” is not always the New Testament use of this term, but it is the predominant use of it.
 It is the unrestrained practice that characterizes a person for who he truly is – a carnal believer.
 This list of sins does not characterize the Spirit-filled believer as a way of life.

 We can identify carnal Christians by their ongoing character; it is presumptive evidence of who they are.